Request a DemoLog In(844) 692-0626

 Predictive analytics is a more advanced and sophisticated form of data analysis, and is a helpful tool for GCs and project leadership since these programs can anticipate future issues and costs using statistical modeling.
 This can be useful in project planning, resource allocation and risk management

-There are many varieties of predictive analytics techniques, from regression analysis to clustering.
+There are many varieties of predictive analytics techniques, including regression analysis and clustering.
 In general, these tools and models use historical data to forecast future outcomes.
-For example, using factor analysis and clustering, companies can group together similar materials and use these clusters to anticipate costs for future projects that use the same materials—using all of this information to generate a conceptual bid estimate.
+For example, using clustering models, GCs can categorize materials based on similarities among customer material requests and historical pricings to compute costs for future projects —using all of this information to generate a conceptual bid estimate.

 We might create a cluster, for example, for cabinetry materials—which would include screw sets and drawer slides.
 We would use these groupings to determine how we’ve bid in the past on the same items and then estimate an average price point.